clang-ykt/ONNF/doc/Dialects/onnx.md

 #### Operands:

-1. `M`: memref of any type values or tensor of any type values
+1. `M`: memref of any type values or tensor of any type values or none type
-1. `cond`: memref of any type values or tensor of any type values
+1. `cond`: memref of any type values or tensor of any type values or none type
 1. `v_initial`: memref of any type values or tensor of any type values

 #### Attributes: